iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > I barely go outside, so all it did was eat my battery throughout the day.
 Even if I went outside, I never got a notification from the app.<br> :date: __2020-07-04 11:08:43__

-> This app is a terrible battery drain.
-I had to uninstall to keep battery more than a few hours.<br> :date: __2020-06-29 19:45:55__

-> Anybody else have to uninstall this app cause it makes your phone glitchy and kills the battery?<br> :date: __2020-06-23 15:02:58__

 #### 1-star reviews